BDC Hamburger Icon

 Nike’s new and featured page on mobile.
 Image source: Nike.com

-This well-known shoemaker and retailer relies on stunning product photos and concise copy to lure users.
-The site’s minimalist design focuses on the products with detailed, clear and fast-loading images.
+This well-known shoemaker and retailer relies on stunning product photos and concise copy to engage users.
+The site’s minimalist design focuses on the products with detailed, high-resolution and fast-loading images.

-There are three main icons at the top of the page: a search bar, a shopping cart and a drop-down menu to access categories.
-Once in the menu, you’re two clicks away from getting to the department you want.
+There are four main icons at the top of the page: a search bar, an account icon, a shopping cart and a hamburger menu to access various categories.
+Once in the menu, you’re two taps away from getting to the department you want.

-Takeaway: Busy shoppers appreciate it when the products they’re interested in are accompanied by high-quality images and clear, descriptive copy.
+Takeaway: Busy shoppers appreciate high-quality images and clear, descriptive copy alongside the products they’re interested in.
 Without these elements, you risk losing visitors’ attention.
-Your website competes against text messages, Facebook updates, and the lure of Snapchat, Pinterest, TikTok, Periscope and LinkedIn.
+Your website competes against text messages, Facebook updates and the lure of Snapchat, Pinterest, TikTok, Instagram, X and LinkedIn.
 You don’t have much time to grab and keep a shopper’s attention.

 Did You Know?Did you know

-Website design mistakes that hurt conversion rates include missing or unclear call-to-action buttons, bad stock images, and confusing site navigation.
+Website design mistakes that hurt conversion rates include missing or unclear call-to-action buttons, poor-quality stock photos and confusing site navigation.

 4. Threadless